pocketnetteam/documentation/readme.md

 📁 assets/
    # Static materials
 📁 docs/
-   ├─ .vuepress/ # configs and scripts
+   ├─ .vuepress/ # configs and scripts of vuepress
    ├─ .../ # TODO root folders in documentation
-   ├─ ru/ # Russian copy of documentation
+   ├─ ru/ # Localized copy of the materials
       ├─ .../ # TODO Russian root folders in documentation
 ```